locnnil/workshop/docs/explanation/sdks/parts.rst

 so general approaches that work for any of those will apply here.

 Aside from not yet allowing :samp:`stage-packages` and :samp:`stage-snaps`,
-|project_markup| doesn't further limit or expand the parts functionality.
+|ws_markup| doesn't further limit or expand the parts functionality.
 However, be aware of the requirements and limitations that the upstream project places on what's available for a given base, plugin, source and so on.